As an Amazon Associate and affiliate of other programs, I earn from qualifying purchases.

 This is another very clever design.
 The way the storage unit is constructed provides a shelf area in the middle.
 This can be a place to store an ax or other tools, or just somewhere to place some evergreen plants.

 This is also quite a shallow design, so it doesn’t take up a lot of storage space in your yard.
-I’m sure that, with this DIY firewood rack, you’ll not need any extra space with an indoor firewood storage.
+I’m sure that, with this DIY firewood rack, you’ll not need any extra space with indoor firewood storage.

 ProsCons